-We offer both online and in-person tutorials—just select your preference on the scheduling page by clicking on the red box “Schedule a Tutorial” to your right.
+We offer both online and in-person tutorials—just select your preference on the scheduling page by clicking on the red box “Schedule a Tutorial” below.

 We are more than a “writing center.”
 “WORD” is actually an acronym: